 Moreover, increased dependence on technology will make sales more appealing to a more diverse demographic.
 Video calls, messaging, and remote work eliminate wasted time traveling to potential clients and maximize time spent at home with family and loved ones.
 This pandemic-related shift will make it easier and more equitable for people of all genders to work in sales.

-Cowen Partners is a national executive search firm and has a strong record of identifying and recruiting exceptional sales talent with established Fortune 500 C-Suite contacts and histories of generating millions in revenue for their employers.
+Cowen Partners is a leader among the nation’s best sales executive recruiter firms.
+We have a strong record of identifying and recruiting exceptional sales leadership with established Fortune 500 C-Suite contacts and histories of generating millions in revenue for their employers.
 Contact us if you need to hire.